 The interior was equally extravagant, featuring eight elegant fireplaces of unusual designs adorned with polycromed tiles and carved lintels with lions and other motifs.
 One can imagine the excitement of the McNeelys as they moved into these palatial surroundings.
 Family members would occupy the house for a half century before selling it.
 Today it functions as a retirement home.

 James McNeely unfortunately had less than a decade to enjoy his mansion.
 In August 1899 at the age of 68, he suddenly died there.
 According to a local newspaper McNeely’s passing “shocked” many of his fellow citizens since he was not known to be ill.
-He was buried in St. Joseph’s Mount Olivet Cemetery, adjacent to the monument shown here.
+He was buried in St. Joseph’s Mount Olivet Cemetery at the imposing monument shown here.
 An obituary noted that McNeely had amassed a fortune in the mercantile business and contracting but did not mention his liquor sales.
 Instead it asserted: “He was one of the most prominent railroad builders in the west.”

 Note: While I have been able to document several instances of James McNeely’s involvement with railroads, the obituary statement above suggests that there is more to be known.
 My hope is that a descendant will read this post and be able to provide more information about McNeely’s role in railway expansion in Missouri and beyond.